donaldrich80/cicdevs/docs/builder/homebrew/README.md

 ### Features

-- inherits all capabilities of builder:latest
+- inherits all functionality of builder:latest

 - layering reduces size of extra features